 1. Your Own Freelance Artist Website

-The best place you can start if you want to learn how to become a freelance artist is to have your own website to display your artwork.
+The best place you can start if you want to learn how to become a freelance artist is to have your own website.

 This may sound complicated and expensive, but it really isn’t!